Python Notes: Compiling + Caching

 Now on to Python3

-- what follows are some personal observations while working with Python-3.6.8 on CentOS-7.5
+- what follows are some personal observations while working with Python-3.6.8 on CentOS-7.x

 - what we refer to as a python interpreter is really a JIT (just in time) python compiler.

-- when a python file is presented to the interpreter it is always JIT recompiled then executed
+- when a python script is presented to the PVM (Python Virtual Machine), it is always JIT

 - every time the PVM (Python Virtual Machine) encounters an import statement in your python